coffee2code/get-custom-field-values/README.md

 ## Additional Documentation

+* See [readme.txt](https://github.com/coffee2code/get-custom-field-values/blob/master/readme.txt) for additional usage information.
+* See [DEVELOPER-DOCS.md](DEVELOPER-DOCS.md) for developer-related documentation on hooks, template tags, and shortcode.
-See [readme.txt](https://github.com/coffee2code/get-custom-field-values/blob/master/readme.txt) for additional usage information.
-See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.
+* See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.

 ## Support